plopesc/entity_boilerplate/README.md

 6. Search and replace all the appearances of "My Entity" with your human name entity type name.
   * IE: My Entity -> Example Artwork
-7. Search and replace all the appearances of "My Entity" with your human name entity type name.
-  * IE: My Entity -> Example Artwork
-8. Search and replace all the appearances of "entity_boilerplate" with your new module name.
+7. Search and replace all the appearances of "entity_boilerplate" with your new module name.
   * IE: entity_boilerplate -> et_artwork
-9. Search and replace all the appearances of "eid" with your new entity id property.
+8. Search and replace all the appearances of "eid" with your new entity id property.
   * IE: eid -> aid
-10. You're done!
+9. You're done!